Key takeaways:

 Types of 401 Error

 Now that you’ve seen the different 401 error messages, here’s a quick look at the specific types and what usually causes them.
-These codes help pinpoint what went wrong during the authentication process, allowing you to narrow down the next steps.
+These codes help pinpoint what went wrong during the authentication process so you can narrow down the next steps.

 - 401.1 – Failed login attempt